Vendetta131/ics/README.md

-﻿commit from Denis bad data
+﻿commit from Denis set correct data

 commit from Knysh